What this letter is about

 Frequently asked questions

 Yes.
 When filling out Form 2848, Power of Attorney and Declaration of Representative, you must specify “IRS breach,” “IRS data loss,” or “IRS information loss” on line 3 as the “Description of Matter.”
-If you don’t, we won’t discuss this matter with your POA.
+If you don’t, we can’t discuss this matter with your POA.